 How to Pick Your Oil

-We are blessed here in California with a Mediterranean climate which is great for crops like grapes and olives.
-There are a number of local organic olive oil producers, even some like Tehama Gold which are certified kosher (not that you would eat the leftovers from your Chanuka candles, but I thought I'd mention it).
-If local oils are too pricey or don't exist, foreign olive oil burns just as well.
+We are blessed here in California with a Mediterranean climate.
+Crops like grapes and olives flourish in this landscape.
+There are a number of local organic olive oil producers, even some like Tehama Gold which are certified kosher (not that you're likely to eat the leftovers from your Chanuka candles, but I thought I'd mention it).
+If local oils are too pricey or don't exist, imported olive oil burns just as well.

 How to Pick Your Wicks

-However, cotton is responsible for "25% of global insecticide releases—more than any other single crop,” (as of 2008) according to the International Federation of Organic Agriculture Movements.
+However, US cotton crops were responsible for the use of over 38 million pounds of pesticides in 2014 alone, according to the Organic Trade Association.
 I suggest buying organic cotton if it's available to you.
-I have used Maxim brand organic cotton balls since 2009.
 Organic cotton balls should be available at your local natural foods store or co-op.
-Presumably you could also cut out a wick from an old cotton shirt or other cotton material.
+(Presumably you could also cut a wick from an old cotton shirt or other 100 percent cotton fabric.)

 Now, if you're starting with a ball of cotton, making wicks is fun.
-Pull off a wisp about two-and-a-half inches long.
-It should be about as thick as a #2 pencil.
-Roll the wisp it in between your palms to form a compact wick, still about the same length but more dense.
-If you have water under your oil, cut your wick to a length so that, when suspended in your oil, it will be about a quarter inch above the water at the bottom end, and about a half inch above the oil on the top end.
-If you're using a shot-glass type setup, the bottom length doesn't matter (let it coil on the bottom of the shot glass if you wish), but the top should still be about a half inch above the oil.
-Then saturate the wick in oil from top to bottom and then suspend in the oil reservoir.
+Pull off a wisp about 2 ½ inches long and as thick as a #2 pencil.
+Roll it in between your palms to form a compact "string," still the same length but denser.
+If you have water under your oil, cut your wick to a length so that, when suspended in your oil, it will protrude ¼ inch above the water at the bottom end, and ½ inch above the oil on the top.
+If you're using a shot-glass type setup, the bottom length doesn't matter (let it coil on the bottom of the shot glass if you wish), but the top should still be about ½ inch above the oil.
+Saturate the wick in oil from top to bottom and suspend in the oil reservoir.

-You can also buy pre-made wicks which are much easier for the beginner, and I actually suggest using them until you get a good grasp on how oil wicks work.
-They should be available at your local Judaica store, if it's a good Judaica store.
-The style known as “floating wicks” are probably the easiest to use.
-They are a short wick (usually red in color) suspended on a round piece of cork, so they float.
+You can also buy pre-made wicks which are much easier for the beginner.
+I suggest using them until you get a good grasp of how oil wicks work.
+They should be available at your local Judaica store.
+The style known as “floating wicks” are probably the simplest to use.
+They consist of a short wick (usually red in color) suspended on a round piece of cork, so they float.

 How to Suspend a Wick

 If you're making your own cotton wicks, you need something to support the wick so it stands up straight in the middle of the oil reservoir.
-It is possible to just hang a wick over the edge of the vessel and light it, but it will leave a burn mark on your DIY menorah and usually burns inconsistently (but in an emergency, it will work).
+You could just hang a wick over the edge of the vessel and light it, but this leaves a scorch mark on your DIY menorah and usually burns inconsistently.
+In an emergency, however, it will work.

 The most basic design for the DIY-er is to bend some paper clips to suit your needs.
-The paper clip should be able to sit across opposite lips of your vessel and should be able to suspend a wick in the middle, but not wrapping too tightly around the wick or else oil won't be able to flow properly.
-It might take a few tries to get it right, but once you figure it out it will work perfectly.
+The paper clip should be able to sit across opposite lips of your vessel while suspending a wick in the middle.
+Don't wrap it too tightly around the wick or else oil won't be able to flow properly.
+You might need a few tries, but once you figure it out it will work perfectly.

 The easier path, again, is to buy pre-made wick holders.
 They are made of metal and can usually be bought very cheaply at Judaica stores in the weeks before Chanuka.